Visits to St. Peter's Basilica in Rome

 How should you dress to visit St. Peter's Basilica?

-Being a religious temple, the Church requires both men and women to wear knee and shoulder coverings.
+When booking your visit to St. Peter's Basilica, keep in mind that since it is a religious temple, the Church requires that both men and women wear knee and shoulder coverings.
 Forget about short shorts, tank tops or tops and in the case of women, it will also be necessary to cover your cleavage.
 If you want, you can read in this article some tips to prepare your visit to the Vatican.

 Book your visit to St. Peter's Basilica